WenPai-org/wpfanyi-import/readme.txt

 === WPfanyi import ===
-Tags: translate,translate import
+Tags: translate,translate import,import
 Requires at least: 5.4
-Tested up to: 5.6
+Tested up to: 5.7
 Requires PHP: 5.6
 Stable tag: 1.1.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Install translation package like a theme/plugin, no need for FTP. this tool will save you a lot of time.
+Install translation package like a theme/plugin, no need for FTP/SFTP. this tool will save you a lot of time.

 == Description ==
 ### This plugin provides an innovative translation package installation method. ###